LorenFrankLab/spyglass/README.md

 # nwb_datajoint

-The Frank lab Datajoint database is designed to facilitate data storage, analysis, and sharing.
+The Frank lab Datajoint pipeline facilitates the storage, analysis, and sharing of neuroscience data to support reproducible research.
+It integrates existing open-source projects into a coherent framework so that they can be easily used.

 ## Setup